litmuschaos/litmus-go/chaoslib/litmus/pod-io-error-retval/README.md

 # Implementing IO chaos, incorporating hexagonal design, improving code reuse and more.

 This is a document intended to outline my work on implementing IO chaos in litmus-go.
-It is still a work in progress.
 Along the way, I found oppurtunities for further improvement in existing work, in addition to some problems.
 I shall attempt to briefly elucidate everything here.